millicast/millicast-sdk/README.md

 - `millicast-sdk-js`: The SDK itself.
 - `millicast-publisher-demo`: Publisher demo page using SDK.
 You can try this demo [here](https://demo.millicast.com/?codec=h264&nosimulcast).
 - `millicast-viewer-demo`: Viewer demo page using SDK.
+- `millicast-chromecast-receiver`: Example of Google Cast receiver for demo.

 ## Development
 Asumming that you have Node 12.10.x or newer and `npm` installed, install the required dependencies running: